Overland Park Domestic Battery Lawyer

 If you are accused of domestic battery, battery, or assault, you may have defenses available to you in your fight against the charges.
 The most common legal defense is self-defense.
 Self-defense is available to those when the use of force was necessary to defend a person from another's imminent use of unlawful force.
 There are many considerations that must be made when pursuing a self-defense theory.
 The first among them is proving the use of force was necessary.
 In Kansas, to "stand your ground," the force used must be reasonable and in response to another's imminent use of force.

-Because this is a legal defense rather than a factual defense, it is important to have an attorney who is willing and able to prepare the case appropriately.
-If you have questions about your assault and battery charges, call 913-270-0497 to speak with Attorney Adam D. Stolte about your particular case.
+Because this is a legal defense rather than a factual defense, it is important to have an attorney who is willing and able to prepare the situation appropriately.
+If you have questions about your assault and battery charges, call 913-270-0497 to speak with Attorney Adam D. Stolte about your particular situation.

-Contact Stolte Law, LLC, today to get started on your defense with a skilled Overland Park domestic battery lawyer.
+Contact Stolte Law, LLC, by calling (913) 270-0497 today to get started on your defense with a skilled Overland Park domestic battery lawyer.